 AirPods have been a roaring success despite some initial snark about looking like 'q-tips sticking out of your ear'.
 They were a natural progression from wired earbuds, and whatever hang-ups people may have had about them were outweighed by the obvious convenience factor and familiarity of design (effectively Apple's existing earbuds design, sans cable).
 The market was ready for them.

 Another important consideration and a particular sensitivity for ideas people is that pioneers get arrows in their backs.
-Creating anything new is a messy process - it takes a ton of blood, sweat, and tears, as well as a lot of social and financial capital.
+Creating anything new is a messy process - it takes a ton of blood, sweat, and tears, as well as a lot of social and financial capital, and it starts the clock on technical debt.
 You have a limited number of risks you can take before you are laden with the baggage of these, where you lose the trust or interest of your team and investors, and/or run out of steam.
+Sometimes, ideas in their earliest form are also laden with the baggage of bad ideas, say from an investor or sponsor, that are obviously wrong but hard to shake given they were necessary to get the project off the ground.

 If you spend a ton on R&D to develop and productize an idea before its time, all you're doing is showing the market how to make something as soon as the timing is right.
-Others can freely take this work, sans baggage, and iterate on your ideas (and avoid your mistakes) with fresh energy and capital.
+Others can freely take this work, sans baggage, with new and better technologies, and iterate on your ideas (and avoid your mistakes) with fresh energy and capital.

 Example: Personal Computers